Beyond the Classroom

 Regis lower and middle school students embark on age-appropriate field trips during the school year.
 Often these field trips reinforce topics learned in their curriculum, and, of course, offer a fun way to learn outside the classroom.
 Past destinations have included Bayou Bend, Oil Ranch, Houston Zoo, and The Health Museum.

-After a yearlong study of Texas history, our seventh grade students embark on a three-day trip to many important Texas historic sites including the missions and The Alamo in San Antonio and the Texas State Museum and State Capital in Austin.
+After a yearlong study of Texas history, our seventh grade students embark on a trip to many important Texas historic sites that have included the missions around San Antonio, the San Jacinto monument, the Battleship Texas, and others.

-The eighth grade students culminate their studies of U.S. History with a weeklong visit to Boston, MA.
+The eighth grade students culminate their studies of U.S. History with a visit to Washington, D.C.
 While there, the boys visit many important cultural and historical sites.

-Both these faculty-chaperoned trips give students a chance to learn more about the larger world around us, to deepen their personal relationships and to enjoy new experiences.
-These trips are excellent opportunities to live out Sacred Heart Goal IV ((the building of community as a Christian value) and Goal V (personal growth in an atmosphere of wise freedom).
+These faculty-chaperoned trips give students a chance to learn more about the larger world around us, to deepen their personal relationships, and to enjoy new experiences.
+These trips are excellent opportunities to live out Sacred Heart Goal IV (the building of community as a Christian value) and Goal V (personal growth in an atmosphere of wise freedom).

 All Regis students (3 Pre-K through eighth grade) and faculty participate in two dedicated social awareness days each school year.
 The fall event is focused on helping others in our community while the spring event is committed to helping the environment.
 Third through eighth grade students travel throughout Houston to participate in off-campus activities.
 All students engage in meaningful, age-appropriate activities to help increase their awareness and understanding of the great needs around us as they live out Sacred Heart Goal III (a social awareness that impels to action).